Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program

 Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program - Saint Louis, MO

 Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program is a substance abuse treatment center located at 1 Jefferson Barracks Drive in the 63125 zip code in Saint Louis, MO.
-The treatment center accepts men and women.
-It also provides treatment to LGBT, people with substance use and mental health disorders and people with trauma.
-Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program offers suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches at Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program include cognitive behavioral therapy, dialectical behavior therapy and motivational interviewing.
-It also offers counseling for couples, group counseling and family counseling.
-In addition, it provides discharge planning, outcome follow-up after discharge and Naloxone and overdose education.
-Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program provides intensive outpatient treatment program, long-term rehab and outpatient day treatment.
+The treatment center accepts women and men.
+It also provides treatment to individuals with co-occurring substance abuse and pain treatment, adult women and co-occurring mental health and addiction treatment sufferers.
+Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program offers naltrexone administration, prevention of relapses from naltrexone and suboxone prescription.
+Some of the treatment approaches at Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program include CBT, REBT and dialectical behavior therapy.
+It also offers hepatitis counseling and support, counseling for individuals and HIV/AIDS counseling.
+In addition, it provides discharge planning, Naloxone and overdose education and continuing care plus aftercare.
+Saint Louis Veterans Affairs Medical Center Substance Abuse Treatment Program provides 30 day rehab, residential rehab and intensive outpatient treatment.

 Address: 1 Jefferson Barracks Drive, Saint Louis, MO 63125